jfrelinger/fcm/docs/source/index.rst

 The *fcm* flow cytometry analysis library
 #########################################

-:py:module:`fcm` is a Python library to perform exploratory data analysis and batch processing for flow cytometry data.
+:py:mod:`fcm` is a Python library to perform exploratory data analysis and batch processing for flow cytometry data.
 It provides methods for doing loading fcs data and performing spectral compensation and standard log, and loglike transformations.
 It supports traditional flow analysis using gating (standard polygon, quadrant, threshold and